 A Superb Palais Royal Antique French 'Bombe' Jewel Casket with Enamelled Panels by Tahan.

-Fine Dore Bronze Mounts Frame Yellow Enamelled Panels with Raised Turquoise Jewelled Enamelling.
+Fine Dore Bronze Mounts Frame Turquoise Enamelled Panels Enamelled with Roses and Surrounded by Raised Turquoise Jewelled Enamelling.

 The Panels are Domed like Cushions and Set under the Dore Bronze Frame.

 Original Silk Lined Interior and Decorative Acanthus Scroll Feet.

 Includes Original Key in Working Order

 Alphonse Tahan (1830-1880)

 was the official ébéniste de l'Empereur or master cabinet maker to Emperor Napoleon III and his wife, the Empress Eugénie.
 Known for her beauty and impeccable taste, the Empress Eugene enjoyed the reputation as a trend setter and favoured the workshop Tahan.